jordan-bonecutter/CC/README.md

 While this 'works', it's an awful solution.
 It's extremely cumbersome and ugly (not to mention that `__LINE__` will now be incorrect because the log is on the next line!
 I suppose you could put `__LINE__ - 1` but that makes this even worse!)
 Ok, so how can we fix this?
-We can use the new attach statement!
+We can use the new after statement!

     #ifdef DEBUG
     #after (mystruct_create, ()) log_memory_allocation(@after.result, __FILE__, __LINE__);